RonSadlier/rand-barnacle/README.md

 # rand-barnacle
 Tool to produce random binary files using Mersenne Twister algorithm.
+If no seed is supplied, we look at the system clock with at worst millisecond precision.

 ## Dependencies
 C++11, Boost